adehgha/ppm3d/README.rst

 Introduction:
 =============
 This software is the implementation of the 3D point pattern matching algorithm that has been published in the following article.
-Please cite the following article if you use this algorithm in you research.
+Please cite the following article if you use this algorithm in your research.
 Contact the NCSU (refer to the provided license) for commercial use.

 `Banadaki A.D., Maldonis J.J., Voyles P.M., Patala S., "*Point-Pattern Matching Technique for Local Structural Analysis in Condensed Matter*", Submitted in 2018 <https://arxiv.org/abs/>`__

 Installation:
 ==========
-If you are on a debian OS, or Ubuntu, the repository ships with the compiled shared library(``point_match.so``).
+If you are on a debian based OS, or Ubuntu, the repository ships with the compiled shared library(``point_match.so``).
 On other linux distributions you will need to compile the package.
 For other OS contact the authors.

 1.  **Clone the ppm3d repository from github:**